Nigel Slater demonstrates how roast chicken is not just for Sundays with this aromatic and straightforward recipe.

 Place the chicken onto a chopping board and cut in half down the backbone using a large and very sharp cooks’ knife.
 Flatten the chicken as much as you can buy pressing down with the palm of your hand.

 Pour the olive oil into a mixing bowl large enough to take the chicken, add the squashed garlic cloves, the juice from the lemon and then the squeezed lemon shells.
 Put in the sprigs of thyme, a good seasoning of salt and black pepper, then turn the chicken over in the oil.
-(If you have the time, you can leave the chicken like this for an hour or so.)
+(If you have the time, you can leave the chicken like this for an hour or so in the fridge.)

 Place the chicken in a roasting tin, skin-side up.
 Roast for about 30 minutes or until the skin is golden and the bird cooked right through.